Download PDF

 - FDI Inflow:

-The Central African Republic’s economic freedom score is 45.7, making its economy the 168th freest in the 2022 Index.
-The Central African Republic is ranked 43rd among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+The Central African Republic’s economic freedom score is 43.8, making its economy the 166th freest in the 2023 Index.
+Its score is 1.9 points lower than last year.
+The CAR is ranked 43rd out of 47 countries in the Sub-Saharan Africa region, and its overall score is lower than the world and regional averages.

 Background

 A former French colony, the Central African Republic became independent in 1960.
-In 1993, after more than 30 years of mostly incompetent and frequently brutal military regimes, a democracy was established.
-It ended in 2003 with a military coup led by François Bozizé, who was later elected president.
-In 2013, mostly Muslim Séléka rebels led by Michel Djotodia overthrew Bozizé.
-Subsequent sectarian violence precipitated French military intervention and the deployment of U.N. peacekeepers.
-Djotodia stepped down in 2014, and former Prime Minister Faustin-Archange Touadéra was elected president in 2016 and reelected in December 2020.
-Militia violence continues to fuel population displacement and hunger.
-The Central African Republic has abundant timber, gold, diamonds, and uranium.
+A democracy established in 1993 after more than 30 years of frequently brutal military regimes ended in 2003 with a military coup led by François Bozizé, who was later elected president.
+In 2013, Séléka, a rebel coalition led by Michel Djotodia, overthrew Bozizé, triggering sectarian violence.
+Djotodia stepped down in 2014.
+Former Prime Minister Faustin-Archange Touadéra was elected president in 2016 and reelected in December 2020.
+Russian Wagner Group mercenaries are influential in the country and have committed atrocities.
+The CAR has abundant timber, gold, diamonds, and uranium.

 Rule of Law